-Paul Rothman is the assistant partnerships officer with the Center for International Media Assistance (CIMA) at the National Endowment for Democracy (NED).
-At CIMA, Paul supports strategic partnership development and conducts research on media law reform and how to build political support for independent media.
-He recently authored a CIMA report entitled The Politics of Media Development: The Importance of Engaging Government and Civil Society and contributes regularly to CIMA’s blog on media development issues in the Asia-Pacific region.
+Paul Rothman is the project manager with the Center for International Media Assistance (CIMA) at the National Endowment for Democracy (NED).
+At CIMA, Paul manages CIMA's regional consultations initiative and supports CIMA’s strategic partnership development.
+He also writes on issues of media reform, most recently co-writing an essay on coalition-building as an approach to media development in a report on global media philanthropy.
+He also authored a CIMA report entitled The Politics of Media Development: The Importance of Engaging Government and Civil Society and contributes regularly to CIMA’s blog.

 Paul earned his bachelors in International Relations from Drake University and a masters in Asia studies George Washington University’s Elliott School of International Affairs.